danfuzz/samizdat/doc/samizdat-0.md

 used to help bridge the divide between data and not-data, with some of the main not-data sorts of things in the system being functions.

+One way of thinking about uniqlets is that they are an "atomic unit of identity" which can be represented as pure data.

 Uniqlets are written as simply `@@`.
 Each mention of `@@` refers to a different value.